-Yesterday HPE surprised some folks (including me!) when it acquired mid-range storage vendor Nimble for $1.2B.
-We think that makes this an exciting week in storage!
+Yesterday HPE acquired mid-range storage vendor Nimble Storage for $1.2B.

 - Slowing growth.
 HPE’s overall storage business has been struggling as of late (-13% last quarter), and they’ve shown particular weakness in mid-range.
 Acquiring mid-range asset Nimble helps shore-up the slowing HPE storage business, especially given a new product cycle from Dell/EMC’s Unity offering.

 - Defense is the best offense.
 Perhaps more worrisome than slowing growth for HPE would be for Nimble Storage to land at an HPE competitor, causing more challenges.
 Lenovo had recently announced an OEM partnership w/ Nimble, and one could argue that Hitachi, NetApp, and IBM were also all potential Nimble acquirers.

 - Nimble Storage’s enterprise transformation fell short.
 Nimble’s been on a two-year journey to try and move up-market and re-invent itself as an enterprise supplier.
 Unfortunately, such a transformation has both technology and go-to-market challenges.
 Nimble struggled in retrofitting its platform to all-flash, never got serious traction in Fibre Channel, and had many challenges in transforming its Sales and Channel focus up-market.
 The acquisition seems to end that up-market focus for the Nimble Storage technology.